Randomno/Waddle-Forever/guide/GUIDE.md

 # How to play Waddle Forever

 1. Download the latest version [here](https://github.com/nhaar/Waddle-Forever/releases/latest).
-In the "Assets" section, click the .zip to download it (Choose your version, windows or linux, only 64-bits supported):
+In the "Assets" section, click the .zip to download it (Choose your version, Windows or Lnux, only 64-bits supported):

 ![Download](./download.png)